PhilippeLeopoldie/SpaceshipsApp/README.md

 ## ⌨️ ASP.NET Core MVC - Group Assignment

-**This is a group project for building a complete ASP.NET Core MVC web application using Clean Architecture principles.
-The purpose is to demonstrate a full understanding of ASP.NET Core MVC, authentication, role management, view models, data access, and unit testing.**
+**This is a collaborative project aimed at building a complete ASP.NET Core MVC web application using Clean Architecture principles.
+The goal is to demonstrate a comprehensive understanding of ASP.NET Core development, incorporating the MVVMC design pattern, authentication, role-based authorization, view models, structured data access with an SQL database, and unit testing.**

 ## 📌 Assignment Goals